Leading By Example

 Sometimes “that thing” is donating to a good cause.
 Sometimes it’s choosing to be kind and curious, rather than judgmental.
 Yesterday, “that thing” was to vote for Kamala Harris.
 My optimism said that “the Jarrods” could all see that the only sane choice in this election was to vote for character over chaos, and that everything would turn out alright.
 I did my part, and I expected that the rest of us would too.

 Obviously, it didn’t work out this time.
-And I’m devastatingly disappointed in my fellow citizens who, with eyes wide open to the destruction he promised, have put that deplorable person back in the White House.
+And I’m devastatingly disappointed in my fellow citizens who, with eyes wide open to the destruction he promised, have put Trump back in the White House.

 But it hasn’t shaken my belief that it still matters to do what’s right, even when the odds are stacked against you.
 Because one person’s actions can indeed be a catalyst into a collective movement.
 It’s called leading by example, and it’s how I choose to live my life.